 A small group of counters met for lunch at Maison Melda Bistro, and it was really nice to put names to faces, especially with some new counters joining the team.
 Despite some late cancellations, including feeder counters we were 16 strong – a high count for volunteers this year!
 Many thanks to all who took part, both new and old.
 We look forward to seeing you all again next year – and are always happy to welcome anyone else who wants to take part.

 The 2018 Christmas Bird Count corresponded with the open house at Nakkertok, and was organised by Deborah Doherty, with the support of Amy Lawes.

 Fourteen (14) counters covered a total of 323km – by car, snowshoe, ski, and on foot.
 Feeder observations were also recorded.
 The general feeling from all participants seemed to be that bird activity was low, however 796 birds were counted, of 27 species in total (+two extra in count week (cw)).
 This is 3rd highest total species in the eight (8) years that this count has been conducted.

-Below is a full list of all species seen, with total numbers.
+Below is a full list of all species seen in 2018, with total numbers.
 There were high counts for three (3) species: Evening Grosbeak: 14 (up from 2), Northern Cardinal: 4 (up from 1), and Downy Woodpecker: 18 (up from 16).
 However, it was a low year for Dark Eyed Juncos, with a count of 3, the lowest in previous counts being 15.
 Also notably missing were American Tree Sparrows which have been seen on five (5) of the seven (7) previous counts.